8553658194/Shivakumar-V/README.md

     </nav>
     <section id="about">
         <h2>About Me</h2>
         <p>Hello!
-I am <span class="highlight">Samir V</span>, a passionate researcher specializing in <span class="highlight">upper limb prosthetics</span> and <span class="highlight">advanced biomechanics</span>.
+I am <span class="highlight">Shiva Kumar V</span>, a passionate researcher specializing in <span class="highlight">upper limb prosthetics</span> and <span class="highlight">advanced biomechanics</span>.
 My work focuses on integrating artificial intelligence with prosthetic technology to enhance mobility and quality of life for individuals with disabilities.
 I am driven by personal experiences and a commitment to making a societal impact through innovation.</p>
     </section>
     <section id="research">
         <h2>Research Highlights</h2>